As women leaders, we can’t control all the criticism or judgment that we’re going to receive from others.

-In our BeLove retreat we delve into habits to support you with that self love in much greater detail.
+In our BeLove retreat we delve into habits to support you with that self-love in much greater detail.
 You could think about things like journaling, spontaneous moments of luxury, and gratitude.
 Feeling thankful for what is, and what you have, and who you are.
-All of these self loving actions that you do, that have you feel better and better about yourself over time are really, really crucial when it comes to handling criticism.
+All of these self-loving actions that you do, that have you feeling better and better about yourself over time are really, really crucial when it comes to handling criticism.

 Self-love is the foundation that allows you to deal with criticism from a place of strength.
 And with that in place, here’s how to handle it when it arrives.